Lab 10: Character Display

 2. Create a 100 MHz oscillating clock and run for a few clock cycles

-After simulating your module and verifying it operates with the Tcl script, you will need to test your receiver with a testbench.
-The testbench file is named tb_charGen.sv and is located as part of the starter code in your lab repository.
-Begin by testing the decoder interactively in GUI mode with this testbench to resolve syntax and behavioral problems in your design.
-Once you have resolved these issues, create a Makefile rule named sim_chargen_tb that will run the simulation of your seven-segment controller with the testbench.
-This rule should generate a log file named sim_chargen_tb.log.
-Make sure that your testbench simulates without any errors.
+After simulating your module and verifying it operates with the Tcl script, you will need to test your receiver with the testbench.
+You may want to begin by testing the decoder interactively in GUI mode with this testbench to resolve syntax and behavioral problems in your design.

 What is the time in nano seconds in which the simulation ends?

 The final design exercise is to integrate your VGA character controller and the VGA timing controller to create a rudimentary terminal.
-Your terminal will accept characters from the buttons and display them on the screen.
-Create a new file named chargen_top.sv and include the following ports:
+Your terminal will accept characters from the switches or the rx UART receiver and display them on the screen.
+Your terminal will have the ability to change the foreground and background colors of the characters.

 Parameter Default Function

-FILENAME ”” Specifies the filename containing the initial contents of the memory
+FILENAME ”” Specifies the filename of the initial contents of character memory

 Port Name Direction Width Function